 These Associations may deal in hundreds of thousands or even millions of dollars.
-Their scope, too, may be citywide up to national.
+Their scope may be local, provincial, regional or national.
 They generally have a large number of members and undertake major initiatives.
 These organizations generally have their own full-time staff; the largest will have offices employing a large number of people.
 The "doing" is looked after by staff and volunteers, and the Board is rarely involved.
 In some instances, one or more of the Directors (most often the Chair or President) are high profile people who have lent their names to the Association to help with publicity or fundraising.